 The NSW Government is upgrading Memorial Avenue to a four lane road to meet the future transport needs of Sydney's north west.

-Roads and Maritime Services announced construction funding for the Memorial Avenue upgrade in Kellyville on 10 January 2019.
+Transport for NSW announced construction funding for the Memorial Avenue upgrade in Kellyville on 10 January 2019.

 Memorial Avenue is about 2.2 kilometres long and connects Old Windsor Road in the west with Windsor Road in the east.
 It bisects the new Balmoral Road development and provides access to Blacktown, Glenwood, Stanhope Gardens, Parklea, Baulkham Hills, Castle Hill and Kellyville.